skylight-hq/skylight.digital/_projects/ncoc_refugee_admissions_research.md

 - Allowing flexibility in funding to resettlement agencies and states to address diverse refugee needs

-Many times, policymakers only work on one aspect of the admissions process and lack an in-depth or nuanced view of other parts of the program.
+Often, policymakers only work on one aspect of the admissions process and lack an in-depth or nuanced view of other parts of the program.
 We made a journey map illustrating all steps and pain points along the way from the perspective of a refugee, something one person who'd worked on policy for